Pripriiiii/Host-Properties/README.md

 - **Host_Properties**:
   This notebook covers essential procedures for computing host properties (LOGMASS, (U-R) colour, dDLR).

+### Python Cripts

+- **Photometry**:
+  Separated script for computing global photometry only.

+- **Store_phot**:
+  Separated script for saving photometry data and writing it into text files used for sedfitting.

+- **UR_Colour**:
+  Separated script for computing (U-R) colour only.

 ### Dataset

 - **DEBASS_allHost**:
 Contains RA&DEC for SN&Host; and host galaxy property measurements of DEBASS sample.
+(Currently 321 hosts.
+Note that dDLR is in processing.)

 - **FN_Host_Properties**:
-Contains RA&DEC for SN&Host; and host galaxy property measurements of Foundation sample.
+Contains RA&DEC for SN&Host; and host galaxy property measurements of the Foundation sample.

 - **In_Both**:
 Contains DEBASS SNe Ia that image cut-outs are available in both PS1 and SDSS surveys.